 AWARDS:

-Certificates of merit are awarded to films that demonstrate excellence in both historical interpretation and filmmaking.
-At the end of the annual festival submission cycle (December 1 of each year), the review staff will review the merit winners to select the appropriate titles for the February festival screenings.
-Those films will be judged a second time to select the best short, feature, and student films.
+Certificates of "Merit for Excellence in Historical Filmmaking" are awarded to films that demonstrate excellence in both historical interpretation and filmmaking.
+At the end of the annual festival submission cycle the review staff will review the merit winners to select the appropriate titles for the February festival screenings.
+Those films will be judged a second time before a jury of professional historians and filmmakers to select the best short, feature, museum/historic site, experimental, and student films.

 INFORMATION FOR ACADEMIC FILMMAKERS